Lost-Outpost/lost-legacy/README.md

 ### Preparations

-Download the release to a _working folder_.
-This folder **must not** be in a _common folder_ like your Desktop, Downloads or Program Files folder.
-It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.
+Create a new folder near the root of your drive named like `C:\Wabbajack`.
+This folder **must not** be in a _common folder_ like your Desktop, Downloads, or Program Files folder.

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.
+Grab the latest release of Wabbajack from [here](https://www.wabbajack.org/) and place the `Wabbajack.exe` file in the folder you just created (i.e. C:\Wabbajack\Wabbajack.exe).

 ### Downloading and Installing

 The download and installation process can take a little while (an hour or more) depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

 1. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Lost Legacy" (i.e. C:\Lost Legacy\)
-2. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
+2. Go back to your drive, and create a new folder, called "Wabbajack Downloads".
 This specific folder can be on a different drive if you wish, and can be shared among other modlists to save space
-3. Download the latest release of `Lost Legacy` from [here](https://github.com/Lost-Outpost/lost-legacy/releases/) - DO NOT RUN THIS FILE DIRECTLY - Run wabbajack.exe, select Install from Disk, then pick the file you just downloaded.
+3. Run wabbajack.exe, select Browse Modlists, find Lost Legacy, click the download icon in the bottom right of the beautiful Lost Legacy artwork, then click hte Play button that appears after that brief download finishes.
-4. Select the created folder in step 1 as your installation folder
+4. In the next window, select the created folder in step 1 as your Modlist Installation Location (i.e. C:\Lost Legacy\)
-5. Select the created folder in step 2 as your downloads folder
+5. Select the created folder in step 2 as your Resource Download Location (i.e. C:\Wabbajack Downloads\)
-6. Click the Go/Begin button and wait for Wabbajack to finish
+6. Click the Go/Begin button and wait for Wabbajack to finish (this may take several hours)

 ### Problems with Wabbajack